 When I compile my lists I take many things into consideration.
 For one, I am a bit of a draft historian so I like to go back over previous drafts and see where scouts got it wrong and why.
 Nobody is perfect but if you look hard enough at enough drafts you’ll start to notice some trends.
 (If you’re interested in seeing my Mock Draft last year you can find it here).
 I also think it is important to put each draft in context and use previous drafts as comparables when making evaluations.
 It’s very easy to like a guy 3rd overall but if you compare him to the 3rd overall picks the previous years it gives you a better sense of how good they actually are or could be.

 In terms of evaluations as I mentioned I have my own system what I look for.
 I trust my instincts and I try to call it like I see it without any bias.
 One thing I do notice about many scouting reports is they are quick to praise the strengths of a player but are hesitant to point out any weaknesses or Red flags in comparison.
 I think it’s important to identify any negatives that have hurt previous prospects in the past and seriously consider how those may potentially impact current prospects in their transition to the next level.
 Junior point production is often overrated by many so typically I don’t care HOW MANY points a player scored I care HOW they scored.
-Above all I look for NHL translatable skills with Speed & Hockey IQ being the 2 best traits a prospect can have.
+Above all I look for NHL translatable skills with Speed & Hockey IQ being the 2 best traits a prospect can assuming they already have some type of skill.

 Kevin Labanc (#12) led the Barrie Colts in scoring in 2015-16 with 127 pts in 65 games.